Building and pest frequently asked questions

 When you’ve found the dream home you’ve been searching for, getting a building inspector in to conduct a thorough inspection is essential.
 It can be a stressful time though, so it’s important to understand the building inspections process and have a handle on the FAQs.

-We’ve gone the extra mile and come up with answers to a range of common (and not so common!) questions to make your property buying experience so much easier!
+We’ve gone the extra mile and come up with answers to the most frequently asked questions about building and pest inspections (and some of the not so common!) questions to make your property buying experience so much easier!
 Read on to find out more.

 A building inspection helps you determine the structural integrity of a building you’re looking to buy, or a building in the process of being constructed.
 An inspection can be carried out before, during and after a building is built, and can be done at random to make sure builders are complying with the proper standards.